cobir13/MTG-Walls-AI/readme.txt

 Notes comparing this program to the real Magic:The Gathering rules:
     - cannot activate mana abilities WHILE casting a spell. (must pre-float all mana to pay for the spell)
+    - "Gold" mana that can be used to pay for any colored cost, to simplify choices during goldfish games.
+    - fetchlands are deliberately templated as an enter-the-battlefield effect rather than as an activated ability, to simplify choices during goldfish games.

 Notes on actually-correct things:
     - "casting" a land doesn't use the stack
     - mana abilities don't use the stack
+    - "as-enters" triggers don't use the stack